Russmania101/ECE434_Russell_Johnson/hw08/ReadMe.txt

 - PREMEPT-RT
     - Plot for loaded tests is in "loaded.png"
+        - Ran nano and typed the whole time
     - Plot for unloaded tests is in "unloaded.png"
     - Total times:
         - Unloaded: